-Materials: Glencoe Geometry, McGraw-Hill, 2014 Prerequisite: Successful completion of Algebra I
+Materials: Glencoe Geometry, McGraw-Hill, c.
+2014

 Geometry is the study of shapes and lines in a plane and in space.
-It builds on the mathematical topics from Algebra I with an emphasis on critical thinking and problem solving and skill development.
-Topics will include the study of lines, triangles, polygons, circles and space figures.
-Students will be required to write, explain, justify, prove and analyze throughout the course in order to hone critical thinking skills.
+It builds on the mathematical topics from Algebra I with an emphasis on critical thinking, problem-solving, and skill development.
+Topics will include the study of lines, triangles, polygons, circles, and space figures.
+Students will be required to write, explain, justify, prove, and analyze throughout the course in order to hone critical thinking skills.